-St. Luke’s Cemetery is a community resource.
-It is one of Victoria’s earliest church burial grounds and the final resting place of many Cedar Hill, Lake Hill and Gordon Head pioneers as well as others who settled in the area.
+Community Resource: St. Luke’s Cemetery is one of Victoria’s earliest church burial grounds and the final resting place of many Cedar Hill, Lake Hill and Gordon Head pioneers as well as others who settled in the area.
 The first recorded interment was in 1886, although there were likely unrecorded burials prior to that.
-Many people in the Greater Victoria area have parents, grandparents and great-grandparents buried in St. Luke’s Churchyard.
+Many people in the Greater Victoria area have parents, grandparents, and great-grandparents buried in St. Luke’s Churchyard.

-For information about St. Luke's Cemetery and the people buried in it, please contact the Church Office by e-mail or phone 250-477-6741.
+More Information: If you would like to learn more about St. Luke's Cemetery and the people buried in it, please contact the Communications Coordinator by e-mail or phone the church office (250-477-6741).
 The office is open between 9 am and 12 noon, Monday to Friday.

 Map and Aerial View of the Cemetery: See the downloads below.